 Research the program – Is it right for your aspirations?

 Submit your application to provisionally book onto program

 Confirm your place onto the program by paying your deposit fee

 Prepare, pack and board your flight for sunny South Africa

-The Blue Wilderness Research Unit is a subsidiary of Blue Wilderness.
+The Shark Research Unit is a subsidiary of Blue Wilderness.
 Our core purpose is to conduct original shark research, conservation and education programs at Aliwal Shoal, South Africa.
-We achieve these goals though collaborating with affiliated scientists and postgraduate students.
+We achieve these goals through collaborating with affiliated scientists and postgraduate students.